 To freeze this Glazed Apple Bundt Cake, just bake it without the glaze and freeze in an airtight container for up to four months.
 Once thawed you can re-heat it and add the glaze before serving.

 My Classic Apple Turnovers are made on a regular basis, but after getting my new Nordic Ware Autumn Wreath Bundt Pan I knew I had to make something with apples!
-If you’re in the US, you can get one from here on Amazon.
-If you’re in the UK, click here.
+You can get one here on Amazon. (#paidlink).

 This moist, fluffy cake with apples galore and a crunchy coating is near perfection.
 You can serve it for special occasions, to treat your loved ones, or make it purely for those moments when you just need a good slice of cake, this glazed apple beauty is guaranteed to hit the spot.